 Finally, the Gluten-Free Certification Program further sets itself apart from all other gluten-free certification programs by providing its customers with access to exclusive gluten-free research, marketing and communication initiatives, professional medical and science advisory groups, managed by leading food industry and gluten-free experts.

 Reduce Your Risk

-A GFCP-certified facility/site verifies its existing GF management system annually, conducted by a trained and approved auditor, who is employed by an ISO accredited and GFCP licensed third-party certification body.
+A GFCP-certificated facility/site verifies its existing Gluten-Free management system annually, conducted by a trained and approved auditor, who is employed by an ISO accredited and GFCP licensed third-party certification body.

 Grow Your Business